 Fortunately, myopia management has been proven to help slow or even stop myopia progression.
 In fact, several studies show that myopia management can slow myopia progression by up to 78%.

-At The Myopia Management Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we offer personalized myopia management programs to help protect your child’s eyes and vision.
 Contact us today to book an appointment.

 - A: While myopia is not a dangerous vision condition in and of itself, higher levels of nearsightedness can increase a child’s risk of developing glaucoma, cataracts, retinal detachment and macular degeneration in the future.